jankner/meta-report/report.md

 argument at all, it only has to have the correct type.
 It constructs the Repa array from the vector and the dimensions using `fromUnboxed`.

-This let's us compile a `Manifest DIM2 a`, but it doesn't let us compile functions, like `transposeP`.
+This lets us compile a `Manifest DIM2 a`, but it doesn't let us compile functions, like `transposeP`.
 For this we need a second instance for functions with `Manifest DIM2 a` as its argument and any `Compilable` as return type.